Healthcare providers and hospitals maintain a duty to safeguard the health and safety of their patients.

 As such, no limit exists on how much a medical malpractice victim or their family can seek.

-Have you wondered, What is the Average Medical Malpractice Settlement in New York?
+Have you wondered what the average medical malpractice settlement is in New York?
 If so, you’re not alone.

 However, without having a dedicated medical malpractice attorney review the details of your case, it will be hard to come up with an accurate figure.